skuligowski/md-docs/README.md

 ## Getting Started

-This short tutorial will walk you through the easiest way of starting to play with documentation.
+This short tutorial will walk you through the easiest way of starting to play with the documentation.

 To begin with the default configuration, you should point out source markdown files: